taowen/tsdb-book/elasticsearch.md

 ```

 https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-core-types.html#number
-there is a setting precision_step to control how many terms generated
+there is a setting precision_step to control how many terms generated.
+If no range query is required, we can set it to max to save disk space.

 # Bitset